2016 Stagecoach Marsanne

-Ooh, la, la the perfect Rhône white for Thanksgiving!
+The perfect Rhône white for holiday meals!
 Even more gorgeous now.

 Aged for 18 months in French oak, this wine is a voluptuous not only in its aromatics but in flavors.
 The aromas are complex, whirling blend of lightly toasted almonds, orange marmalade, wet stones, honeysuckle and pineapple.
 The palate is very intense, succulent from the rich front palate to a finish that just goes on and on.

 And so, it has been my goal for as long as I can remember, to one day make something that I felt best showed Marsanne and Roussanne.
 In 2016, all the stars aligned for me and we brought back Marsanne from the incredibly rocky soils of Stagecoach Vineyard.
 The last time we made this wine was in 2012, and trust me, this is a white that will age beautifully for 20 years for sure.

 To make 2016 vintage even better, I was able to bring in Roussanne also from the Stagecoach Vineyard.
 All that was left for me to do was believe that I could make magic happen.

 The blend: 85% Marsanne, 15% Roussanne; 321 cases produced.
 In the Cohn Zone: drink now - 2030.

 Rockpile Members Save 25% - $48.75